jibrinx/jibrinx.github.io/index.md

 <!--
 ## Research Interests

 I enjoy working at the intersection of AI, public health, and community resilience.
-I am interested in Bayesian modelling, Uncertainty Quantification, and Explainable Forecasting of infectious diseases.I currently learning and exploring research papers on graph neural networks and epidemiological-informed neural networks <br> / -->
+I am interested in Bayesian modelling, Uncertainty Quantification, and Explainable Forecasting of infectious diseases.I currently learning and exploring research papers on graph neural networks.
+Feel free to recommend me some good papers in this area <br> / -->

 ## Recent News